-Few, if any, laboratory tests are needed to diagnosis the majority of febrile episodes in a healthy host after a thorough history and physical examination.
-One Neonates, babies less than three months, children aged three to thirty-six months, children with hyperpyrexia 2, and patients with impaired immune systems are at heightened risk for developing severe bacterial infections.
-Thirty percent of children aged three months to three years who have a fever do not exhibit any localized symptoms of illness.
-One The polysaccharide vaccination has reduced prevalence of invasive pneumococcal illness in children.
+Few, if any, laboratory tests are needed to diagnosis the majority of febrile episodes in a healthy host after a thorough history and physical examination.1 Neonates, babies less than three months, children aged thirty-six months, three to children with hyperpyrexia,2 and patients with impaired immune systems are at heightened risk for developing severe bacterial infections.
+Thirty percent of children aged three months to three years who have a fever do not exhibit any localized symptoms of illness.1 The has vaccination polysaccharide reduced the prevalence of invasive pneumococcal illness in children.
 A maturational immunological deficit in the development of opsonic IgG antibodies against the polysaccharide antigens found on encapsulated bacteria may contribute to the higher prevalence of bacteremia in young children.
 In pediatric outpatient practice, fever is a frequent presenting symptom in children under the age of three.
-After a history and physical examination, 20% to 30% of the youngsters may have a fever with no apparent explanation.3, 4 Children under the age of three are more likely to have a clinically undetected severe bacterial infection (SBI), even though the majority of these kids will just have a benign viral sickness.
+After a history and physical examination, 20% to 30% of the youngsters may have a fever with no apparent explanation.^{3, 4} Children under the age of three are more likely to have a clinically undetected severe bacterial infection (SBI), even though the majority of these kids will just have a benign viral sickness.
 About 10% to 15% of youngsters who were previously healthy but now have a rectal fever higher than 390 degrees Celsius have a dangerous bacterial illness.
-Two to three percent of these kids develop occult bacteremia (OB),5,6,7.
-In less than three months, common etiological agents include Salmonella, E. Coli, Neisseria, Group B Streptococci, and Listeria monocytogens.
-A regulated rise in body temperature over an individual's typical range is called a fever.
-The preoptic or anterior hypothalamus contains thermosensitive neurons that control body temperature in response to variations in blood temperature and by establishing neuronal connections with cold and warm sensors in muscle and skin.
-Redirecting blood to or from cutaneous vascular beds, sweating more or less, controlling the of extracellular fluid (via vasopressin), and behavioral reactions like pursuing a warmer or colder ambient temperature are examples of thermoregulatory responses.
-A normal body temperature also fluctuates daily according to a predictable schedule.
+Two to three percent of these kids develop occult bacteremia (OB), 5,6,7 In less than three months, common etiological agents include Salmonella, E. Coli, Neisseria, Group B Streptococci, and Listeria monocytogens.
+A regulated rise in body temperature over an individual's typical range is called a fever.8 The preoptic or anterior hypothalamus contains thermosensitive neurons that control body temperature in response to variations in blood temperature and by establishing neuronal connections with cold and warm sensors in muscle and skin.
+Redirecting blood to or from cutaneous vascular beds, sweating more or less, controlling the amount of extracellular fluid (via arginine vasopressin), and behavioral reactions like pursuing a warmer or colder temperature are ambient examples of thermoregulatory responses.9 normal А body temperature also fluctuates daily according to a predictable schedule.
 This diurnal oscillation, also known as the circadian temperature rhythm, causes the body temperature to drop in the early morning and rise by around 10 degrees Celsius in the late afternoon and early evening.